Find Affordable College Courses

 Fairfax, VA

-George Mason University did quite well in this year’s ranking of the best schools for geological and earth sciences students.
-It came in at #9 on the list.
-GMU is a very large public school located in the suburb of Fairfax.
+George Mason University ranked #9 on this year’s Best Geological & Earth Sciences Schools in the Southeast Region list.
+GMU is a fairly large public school located in the large suburb of Fairfax.

 Geology majors at GMU take out an average of $19,916 in student loans while working on their egree.